mccarthysean/mccarthysean.github.io/_posts/2020-11-08-timescale-dash-flask-part-2.md

 Before we can get started with Python, we always have to create a dedicated Python3 virtual environment.
 Let's just use `python3 -m venv venv` to create a virtual environment called "venv" in our root project folder.
 These days I prefer using [Poetry](https://python-poetry.org/) to [Pip](https://pypi.org/project/pip/), but Poetry is not the focus of this article.
 Now activate the virtual environment with `source venv/bin/activate` on Linux/Mac, or `venv\Scripts\activate.bat` on Windows.
 Once you've activated the virtual environment, install Flask, Dash, Dash Bootstrap Components, and the PostgreSQL library psycopg2, with `pip install flask dash dash-bootstrap-components psycopg2-binary`.

 As an aside, I actually run Windows 10 Pro, as many data scientists do, especially those who come from the business world.
-So I actually use VS Code as my IDE, and I actually code inside a Linux Docker container in VS Code.
+So I use VS Code as my IDE, and I code inside a Linux Docker container in VS Code.
 Check out the documentation for that [here](https://code.visualstudio.com/docs/remote/containers), but once again, that's not the focus of this article.

 To create a Flask application, let's start from the outermost entrypoint, or the starting point for the application.
 In your top-level folder, create a `wsgi.py` file as follows.
 This is best practice using the `factory pattern` for initializing Flask.